idameitil/polyphenol-oxidases/README.md

 For the filtered ones, the equivalent precedure is used, and the final file is`data/itol-label-files/seed-representatives-filtered.txt`.

-# Interproscan on uniprot hits
+# Interproscan on fungal uniprot hits
+(Delete this?)
 Transfer the hits file to the HPC: `scp data/pfam/protein-matching-PF00264-fungi-shortheaders-cdhit0.4.fasta idamei@transfer.gbar.dtu.dk:/work3/idamei/polyphenol-oxidases/interproscan-uniprot`

 Copy the fasta to the HPC: `scp data/pfam/protein-matching-PF00264-fungi-shortheaders-cdhit0.4.fasta idamei@transfer.gbar.dtu.dk:/work3/idamei/polyphenol-oxidases/interproscan-uniprot/`